UsuarioDelNet/487FinalProject/README.md

 6. Once the project has been created, run synthesis, implementation, and generate the bitstream.
 7. Open the Hardware Manager and program the board.
 The game should now appear on the monitor.

-<h2 id="3">Modules and Ports</h2>
+<h2 id="4">Modules and Ports</h2>

 ### clk_wiz_0.vhd:
 - This generates the clock signals for the system, but it was unmodified.
-- Takes the FPGA’s input clock and generates a 25 MHz clock for the VGA sync module.
+- The VGA_Top module takes the FPGA’s input clock and generates a 25 MHz clock for the VGA_Sync module.

 ### clk_wiz_0_clk_wiz.vhd:
 - This is the supporting module for clk_wiz_0 that contains the actual clock generation logic, also unmodified.